FMS FCX18S 1/18 GMC Sierra S RTR Brushless — Full Review

 • The 30 m radio range is adequate for most use cases but will feel restrictive in open outdoor terrain.

-• The Sierra S body is the newest addition to the FCX18 family — early spare part availability on some cosmetic components (bumper set, decorative parts) shows "out of stock" at time of writing, though structural and drivetrain parts are fully stocked.
+• The Sierra S body is the newest addition to the FCX18 family — some cosmetic spare parts (bumper set, decorative parts) may show limited availability, though structural and drivetrain parts are fully stocked.

 Verdict